firstmoversadvantage/fma-ruby-on-rails-template/README.md

   - Yarn

 ## Configuration
-Ask someone in charge about `master.key`
+Ask someone in charge about the development `master.key`

 To open e.g. in atom, use `EDITOR="atom --wait" rails credentials:edit`